Dynamic Optimization with Convergence Guarantees: Abstract

 \section{Abstract}

 We present a novel direct transcription method to solve optimization problems subject to nonlinear differential and inequality constraints.
-In order to provide numerical convergence guarantees, it is sufficient for the functions that define the problem to satisfy boundedness and Lipschitz conditions.
-Our assumptions are the most general to date; we do not require uniqueness, differentiability or constraint qualifications to hold and we avoid the use of Lagrange multipliers.
-Our approach differs fundamentally from state-of-the-art methods based on collocation.
-We follow a least-squares approach to finding approximate solutions to the differential equations.
-The objective is augmented with the integral of a quadratic penalty on the differential equation residual and a logarithmic barrier for the inequality constraints, as well as a quadratic penalty on the point constraint residual.
-The resulting unconstrained infinite-dimensional optimization problem is discretized using finite elements, while integrals are replaced by quadrature approximations if they cannot be evaluated analytically.
-Order of convergence results are derived, even if components of solutions are discontinuous.
+We prove convergence of our numerical method under reasonably mild assumptions: boundedness and Lipschitz-continuity of the problem-defining functions.
+We do not require uniqueness, differentiability or constraint qualifications to hold and we avoid the use of Lagrange multipliers.
+Our approach differs fundamentally from well-known methods based on collocation; we follow a penalty-barrier approach, where we compute integral quadratic penalties on the equality path constraints and point constraints, and integral log-barriers on the inequality path constraints.
+The resulting penalty-barrier functional can be minimized numerically using finite elements and penalty-barrier interior-point nonlinear programming solvers.
+Order of convergence results are derived, even if components of the solution are discontinuous.
+We also present numerical results to compare our method against collocation methods.
+The numerical results show that for the same degree and mesh, the computational cost is similar, but that the new method can achieve a smaller error and converges in cases where collocation methods fail.